netgen/local-development-setup/xdebug/README.md

 Add the following lines to your .zshrc file:
 ```
-alias exd='sudo zsh /usr/local/bin/enable-xdebug.zsh'
+alias exd74='sudo sh /usr/local/bin/enable-xdebug-74.sh'
-alias dxd='sudo zsh /usr/local/bin/disable-xdebug.zsh'
+alias dxd74='sudo sh /usr/local/bin/disable-xdebug-74.sh'
 ```
-(`exd` and `dxd` here can be any other alias you like: feel free to use what suits you best)
+(`exd74` and `exd74` here can be any other alias you like: feel free to use what suits you best)

-By doing this, you can now enable XDebug simply by executing `exd` and disable it by executing `dxd`.
+By doing this, you can now enable XDebug simply by executing `exd74` and disable it by executing `dxd74`.